Connect with others who understand.

 Medically reviewed by Zeba Faroqui, M.D.

-Psoriatic arthritis (PsA) is an autoimmune disease that can cause symptoms in many parts of your body, including your hands.
-Some types of PsA can affect your finger joints, perhaps causing them to twist sideways.
-When this happens, everyday tasks can become much harder to accomplish.
-Psoriatic arthritis symptoms in your hands can drastically affect your quality of life — around 40 percent of people with PsA say the disease is a large problem in their everyday lives.
+Psoriatic arthritis (PsA) is an autoimmune disease that can cause symptoms in different parts of your body, including your hands.
+Some types of PsA can affect the joints in your fingers and make them bend or twist sideways.
+This can make everyday tasks much harder.
+Around 40 percent of people with PsA say it has a big impact on their daily life.

 How Can Psoriatic Arthritis Affect Your Hands?

-Both psoriasis and PsA can involve your hands and nails.
-PsA can cause changes to your hands and fingers when your immune system attacks those joints.
-When PsA develops in the fingers, it usually affects the joints closest to the nail, which are called the distal interphalangeal joints.
+Both psoriasis and PsA can affect your hands and nails.
+PsA can change the shape of your hands and fingers when your immune system attacks those joints.
+PsA in the fingers usually affects the distal interphalangeal joints — the small joints closest to the nail.

-Psoriatic arthritis can range from mild to severe, causing symptoms in just a few joints on one side of your body or several joints on both sides.
-Additionally, your symptoms may change over time.
+PsA symptoms can range from mild to severe, affecting just a few joints on one side of your body or several joints on both sides.
+Your symptoms may also change over time.

 Dactylitis

-People who have PsA may notice one or more fingers becoming swollen, red, and painful.
+Some people with PsA develop swelling and pain in one or more fingers.
 This is known as dactylitis — commonly called “sausage digits.”
-About 40 percent of people with PsA have symptoms of dactylitis, which sometimes is the first manifestation of the disease.
-Chronic inflammation from dactylitis can lead to changes that cause the finger joints to twist.
+About 40 percent of people with PsA have this symptom, which sometimes is the first sign of the disease.
+Chronic (ongoing) inflammation from dactylitis can lead to joint damage and cause the finger joints to become misshapen.

 Inflammation from dactylitis can make fingers swell and look like sausages, leading to stiffness and limiting movement.
-(CC BY-NC-ND 3.0 NZ/DermNet)
+(CC BY-NC-ND 4.0/DermNet)

 Enthesitis

-About half of the people with PsA will experience enthesitis, or inflammation of the entheses — the areas where ligaments and tendons connect to bone.
-When this happens in the hands or fingers, the inflammation can lead to dactylitis.
-Over time, enthesitis can cause the surrounding tissues to become ropy or hard, reducing the finger joint’s range of motion and making movement more difficult.
+About half of the people with PsA will experience enthesitis, or inflammation of the entheses — the areas where ligaments and tendons attach to bone.
+Over time, enthesitis can make the surrounding tissues ropy or hard, reducing the finger joint’s range of motion and affecting movement.

 Psoriatic Arthritis Mutilans